libreForms/spec/spec.md

     ...
 ```

 The API is well-suited to a RESTful or distributed approach, where various clients might manage a different forms and employ different access controls, but store form data using a remote server accessed by API token.
 This approach has the added benefit of decoupling the frontend form fields from the resultant backend data structures.
-However, the API works just as well in an all-in-one application.
+However, the API works in an all-in-one application when administrators have a strong grasp of their form structure at the time of deployment.

 ### Principles